DocSunset/PinePhone_Keyboard/tty/README.md

 The udev rule detects that the ppkb is connnected by monitoring the kernel module and assigning automatically the keymap and screen orientation for you.

+This has been made the same as xkb and AltG + top row will display the correct symbols.

 See the following for more information: https://wiki.archlinux.org/title/Linux_console/Keyboard_configuration
 https://wiki.archlinux.org/title/Udev